 However, despite South Africa’s official position, the asylum application process is fraught with problems and a lack of transparency, and many LGBTI refugees are being turned away unjustly.
 Moreover, those who are granted status still often face discrimination and harassment in their new communities in South Africa.
 When xenophobia is compounded with homophobia, it leaves many gay and transgender immigrants in conditions, not unlike those in the countries they fled in the first place.

 Recognizing the vulnerability of their particular situation, this program provides support and advocacy for this social group.
 Specifically, the programs principal objectives are to:

 - assist LGBTI refugees and asylum-seekers with paralegal advice regarding documentation and labor issues;

 - raise awareness around the plight of LGBTI refugees and asylum-seekers in South Africa;

 - monitor the South African government’s performance in the asylum-seeker and refugee determination processes to ensure that it is true to its commitment to sexual refugees;

-- build up a solidarity network to unite LGBTI refugees, asylum-seekers and immigrants and provide them with outlets for emotional support and counselling; and
+- build up a solidarity network to unite LGBTI refugees, asylum-seekers, and immigrants and provide them with outlets for emotional support and counseling; and

 - in partnership with other LGBTI rights organizations, to promote understanding and tolerance within their communities in order to ensure their safety and integration.